Mishal Al-Ahmad Al-Jaber Al-Sabah Sworn In As Kuwait's New Emir

-(MENAFN- IANS) Kuwait City, Dec 21 (IANS) Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah officially assumed the role of Emir of Kuwait, taking an oath before the Kuwaiti National Assembly.
+KUWAIT CITY, Dec 21 (NNN-KUNA) – Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, officially assumed the role of Emir of Kuwait yesterday, taking an oath before the Kuwaiti National Assembly.

-He succeeds the late Emir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, who passed away at the age of 86 on December 16.
+He succeeds the late Emir, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, who passed away at the age of 86, on Dec 16.
 Sheikh Mishal is the 17th ruler of the oil-rich Gulf state.

-In his speech to the parliament, Sheikh Mishal on Wednesday emphasised "the importance of accountability within the framework of the law" for actions that neglect the interests of the citizens, Xinhua news agency reported.
+In his speech to parliament, Sheikh Mishal emphasised“the importance of accountability within the framework of the law” for actions that neglect the interests of the citizens.

-According to Kuwait's constitution, the Emir must take the oath before the Parliament before assuming his powers.
+According to Kuwait's constitution, the Emir must take the oath before parliament, before assuming his powers.– NNN-KUNA

 Legal Disclaimer: